kheller18/data-structures-algorithms/questions/Node.md

 ---

 1. What is a first class function in Javascript?
-   + First-Class functions: when functions can be treated like any other variable then those functions are first-class functions.
+   + `First-Class Functions`: when functions can be treated like any other variable then those functions are first-class functions.
 There are many other programming languages, for example, scala, Haskell, etc which follow this including JS.
 Now because of this function can be passed as a param to another function(callback) or a function can return another function(higher-order function). map() and filter() are higher-order functions that are popularly used.

 2. What is Node.js and how it works?
-   + Node.js is a virtual machine that uses JavaScript as its scripting language and runs Chrome’s V8 JavaScript engine.
+   + `Node.js`: a virtual machine that uses JavaScript as its scripting language and runs Chrome’s V8 JavaScript engine.
 Basically, Node.js is based on an event-driven architecture where I/O runs asynchronously making it lightweight and efficient.
 It is being used in developing desktop applications as well with a popular framework called electron as it provides API to access OS-level features such as file system, network, etc.

 3. How do you manage packages in your node.js project?
    + It can be managed by a number of package installers and their configuration file accordingly.
 Out of them mostly use npm or yarn.
 Both provide almost all libraries of javascript with extended features of controlling environment-specific configurations.
 To maintain versions of libs being installed in a project we use package.json and package-lock.json so that there is no issue in porting that app to a different environment.